José do Patrocínio: Life

 José do Patrocínio was born on 9 October 1854 in the city of Campos dos Goytacazes, to João Carlos Monteiro, a vicar and politician, and Justina do Espírito Santo, a young freed slave from Elmina, Ghana.
 João Carlos did not legally recognize his son, but he did partially subsidize his education in pharmacy school.

 After finishing school, Patrocínio went to Rio de Janeiro, where he served as a bricklayer during the construction of the Santa Casa da Misericórdia.
-He became interested in medicine and began studying at the Facukty of Medicine of Rio de Janeiro, graduating in pharmacy in 1874.
+He became interested in medicine and began studying at the Faculty of Medicine of Rio de Janeiro, graduating in pharmacy in 1874.
 However, Patrocínio could not find a home to live in after his graduation.
 A friend of his invited him to live in the neighborhood of São Cristóvão, where he stayed at the house of a rich laird and captain named Emiliano Rosa Sena.
-Later entering to a Republican club, he met Quintino Bocaiuva, Lopes Trovão and Pardal Mallet, among others.
+Later entering a Republican club, he met Quintino Bocaiuva, Lopes Trovão and Pardal Mallet, among others.

 He soon fell in love with Sena's daughter, Maria Henriqueta, whom he affectionately called "Bibi".
 Although Emiliano initially disapproved their relationship, he later complied with it.
 With Sena's permission, Patrocínio married Bibi in 1879.

 During this period, Patrocínio began his journalistic career.
 He founded, alongside Demerval da Fonseca, a journal named Os Ferrões (The Stings).
 Fonseca used the pen name "Eurus Ferrão", while Patrocínio used "Notus Ferrão".
 In 1879, he became a contributing editor for the journal Gazeta de Notícias, where he wrote articles under the pen name "Prudhomme".
 Within a short time his abolitionist writings increased the daily circulation of the paper from 2,000 to 12,000 copies.
 In 1880 he founded an Abolitionist society, called the Confederação Abolicionista (Abolitionist Confederation), alongside Joaquim Nabuco.
 He and its members (such as André Rebouças and Aristides Lobo) were famous for buying manumissions for slaves.

-In 1885, invited by Francisco de Paula Ney, Patrocínio travelled to Ceará, where he was very well received.
-He was also well received when he returned to Campos dos Goytacazes, where he took his mother to Rio de Janeiro, for her burial.
-Famous personalities, such as Ruy Barbosa, Rodolfo Epifânio de Sousa Dantas, Campos Sales and Prudente de Morais, attended the burial.
-Patrocínio had been a staunch republican for years, but in 1888 he abruptly converted into a supporter of the Brazilian monarchy out of gratitude towards Princess Isabel when she signed the abolition of slavery on May 13.
-In the following months he dissociated himself from his republican club and founded the Black Guard to protect the monarchy against the rebellious aristocracy and military.
-In late 1889, however, with the proclamation of the republic, the Black Guard was dissolved.
-Patrocínio became a supporter of the Navy Revolt of 1893 against the newly founded Republic.
-As a result of his participation in the revolt he was briefly exiled in Cucuí, Amazonas.